woossi0/suite/docs/usermanual/source/installation/linux/centos/postgis.rst

 pgAdmin III
 ~~~~~~~~~~~

 The graphical management utility pgAdmin is included with the install.
-To run pgAdmin, type :command:`pgadmin3` at a terminal, or navigate to :menuselection:`Applications --> Programming --> pgAdmin III`.
+To run pgAdmin, type :command:`pgadmin3` at a terminal, or navigate to :guilabel:`pgAdmin III` in the :guilabel:`Applications` menu.

-For more information about running PostGIS, please see the `PostGIS Documentation <http://suite.opengeo.org/docs/postgis/>`_
+For more information about running PostGIS, please see the `PostGIS Documentation <http://suite.opengeo.org/opengeo-docs/postgis/>`_